How Do I Prevent Mammary Cysts?

-Evening primrose oil and starflower oil, rich in omega 6 acids (gammolinolenic acid), can alleviate some breast trouble and diminish inflammation in many women, as with omega 3.
-This can be found in fish oil (be wary of heavy metals), flaxseed oil, sesame oil, and nut oil.
-There are studies that show that ingesting omega 3 can protect you against breast cancer.
-Moringa oil is also rich in omega 3, omega 6, and omega 9, and is one of the best sources of natural antioxidants.
+This can be found in fish oil (though be wary of heavy metals), flaxseed oil, sesame oil, and nut oil.
+In fact, there are studies that show that consuming omega 3 acids can protect you against breast cancer.
+Moringa oil is also rich in omega 3, omega 6, and omega 9.
+Not to mention, it’s one of the best sources of natural antioxidants.

-Salvestrols, present in fruits such as Mandarin oranges, grapes, blueberries, and mulberries, can also help.
-We recommend that you take a preparation of the necessary concentrations.
+- Salvestrols can also help.
+For example, these are present in fruits like mandarin oranges, grapes, blueberries, and mulberries.
+For this reason, we recommend that you take a preparation at the necessary concentrations.

-Propolis, an extract from beehives, inhibits the activity of the enzyme aromatase, which can help slow down the production of excess estrogen.
+- Propolis, an extract from beehives, inhibits the activity of the enzyme aromatase.
+This can help slow down the production of excess estrogen.

-The black hoof mushroom (Phellinus linteus) stimulates the production of defensive cells, slowing the growth and formation of certain malignant cells, and reduces cell adhesion; additionally, it inhibits the growth of both types of breast cancer cells.
-In the case of cancer, you should consume it during and after a cycle of chemotherapy or radiotherapy treatment.
-You can also combine it with different fungi such as almond mushroom (Agaricus blasei), turkey tail mushroom (Coriolus versicolor), or reishi mushroom (Ganoderma lucidum).
-We recommend that you take them on an empty stomach and accompany them with some kind of citrus juice.
+- The black hoof mushroom (Phellinus linteus) stimulates the production of defensive cells, slowing the growth and formation of certain malignant cells.
+Not to mention, it reduces cell adhesion.
+Additionally, it inhibits the growth of both types of breast cancer cells.
+If you have cancer, you should consume it during and after a chemotherapy or radiotherapy treatment cycle.
+Also, you can combine it with other mushrooms including almond mushrooms (Agaricus blasei), turkey tail mushrooms (Coriolus versicolor), or reishi mushrooms (Ganoderma lucidum).
+We recommend that you take them on an empty stomach along with some kind of citrus juice.

-Milk thistle (Silybum marianum) can help the liver maintain health and correct function, and proper liver function will allow for good levels of estrogen.
-Milk thistle is also a good antioxidant and additionally has antineoplastic effects (which prevents the development of tumorous cells).
+- Milk thistle (Silybum marianum) can help the liver maintain health and good function.
+Ultimately, proper liver function will allow for good levels of estrogen.
+Milk thistle is also a good antioxidant.
+Additionally, it has antineoplastic effects (which prevent the development of tumorous cells).

 Ditch the underwire bras

-Underwire bras can block the circulation of blood and lymph in the chest, the vertebrae, and the back.
-If it is difficult or impossible for you to switch to non-underwire bras, you should try to wear bras as little as you can.
+Underwire bras can block blood and lymph circulation in the chest, the vertebrae, and the back.
+If it is difficult or impossible for you to switch to bras without underwires, you should try to wear bras as little as you can.

 Castor oil and clay

 You can use a castor oil compress to diminish pain and inflammation in the breasts.
-You should wear it for an hour, three times a week, for two or three months.
+You should use it for one hour three times a week, for two or three months.
 As a preventative measure, you can do it once a week.

-As we’ve seen, avoiding cysts in the breast or getting rid of them is within your reach, as it doesn’t require a lot of money and only a little bit of vigilance regarding your own body.
-Keep it in mind and take care of yourself.
+As you can see, preventing mammary cysts or getting rid of them is within your reach.
+It only takes a little money and just a bit of vigilance regarding your own body.
+Keep this in mind and take care of yourself!